Safe and Human-Like Autonomous Driving: A Predictor-Corrector Potential Game Approach: Predictor-Corrector Potential Game

 where $F:\mathcal{A}\rightarrow\mathbb{R}$ is the potential function determined by \eqref{potential_design}.
 Denote a global minimizer to \eqref{potential} as $\mathbf{a}^+(t)$, i.e., $ \mathbf{a}^+(t)\in\argmin_{\mathbf{a}(t)\in\mathcal{A}} F(\mathbf{a}(t))$.

 With \eqref{potential}, the PSNE seeking problem is transferred to a {simpler} optimization problem.
-The former requires multiple and iterative optimizations, while the latter only requires one optimization.
-To see this difference clearly, we write down both algorithms here.
-Algorithm \ref{A_br} is the best-response dynamics, which is the most widely used algorithm to solve a multi-player game like \eqref{predictor}.
+To see the difference clearly, we write down both algorithms here.
+Algorithm \ref{A_br} is the best-response dynamics, which is among the most widely used algorithms to solve a multi-player game.
+As shown in \cite{BR}, the number of required optimizations in this algorithm can increase exponentially with the number of game players, thus not scalable.
 Algorithm \ref{A1} is the potential function optimization, applicable if \eqref{predictor} is a PG.
-Note that Algorithm \ref{A_br} does not always converge even if a PSNE exists, i.e., the \textit{NashCondition} in Algorithm \ref{A_br} may never become \textit{True}.
+This algorithm only requires one optimization, regardless of the number of game players.
+While this optimization problem is with a larger number of players, its size grows linearly with the number of players.
+The comparison of the computational times of the two algorithms in the context of 5-vehicle intersection-crossing is reported in \cite{my_potential}, showing computational advantages of PG approach.
+In addition, Algorithm \ref{A_br} does not always converge even if a PSNE exists, i.e., the \textit{NashCondition} in Algorithm \ref{A_br} may never become \textit{True}.
 If the game is a PG, then Algorithm \ref{A_br} is guaranteed to converge \cite{my_potential}.

-Therefore, by designing the game \eqref{predictor} as a PG according to Theorem \ref{t1}, the challenges caused by solution existence, algorithm convergence, and computational scalability are addressed.
+Therefore, by designing \eqref{predictor} as a PG according to Theorem \ref{t1}, the challenges caused by solution existence, algorithm convergence, and computational scalability are addressed.

-Moreover, it is possible that \eqref{predictor} has multiple PSNE, and Algorithm \ref{A_br} may converge to any of them, depending on the initial conditions of the algorithm.
+Moreover, the game \eqref{predictor} may have multiple PSNE, and Algorithm \ref{A_br} may converge to any of them, depending on the initial conditions.
 If using Algorithm \ref{A1}, then the outcome is not only a PSNE, but also a global minimizer of the potential function $F$.
 Since $F$ usually contains everyone's cost, e.g., \eqref{potential_design}, it represents a kind of ``social cost".
 A PSNE that is not only individually optimal for each player but also socially optimal from a global interest perspective, is naturally more preferable than others when multiple PSNE exist, addressing the challenge caused by the nonuniqueness of PSNE.